North–South Expressway Central Link: Toll names

-List of interchanges, and rest and service areas
+Interchanges, and rest and service area lists

 Putrajaya Link

 Putrajaya Link, or Persiaran Barat E6, is an expressway within North–South Expressway Central Link and also a major interchange in same expressway.
 The expressway connects Putrajaya Interchange to the Lebuh Sentosa interchange.

 The Kilometre Zero of the expressway is located at Putrajaya Interchange.

 History

 Construction started in 1998.
 The Putrajaya Link which was connected to Putrajaya was opened in 2000.